Dominate July 8–11 with data-driven tactics, creator firepower, and real-time marketing precision.

 - Design vertical content (9:16) for Instagram Stories, TikTok, and YouTube Shorts.

-- Optimize your Amazon Storefront and listings for mobile load speeds and scannability.
+- Optimize your Amazon Storefront and listings for fast mobile load times and better scannability.

 Pro tip:

-Run creator content as vertical video ads with clear CTAs like “Shop Now” or “Limited Prime-Day Offer.”
+Use clear CTAs like ‘Shop Now’ or ‘Limited Prime Day Offer.’
 It blends into feeds but stands out in results.

 Step 3: Create Irresistible Offers (and Name Them Properly)